 The Million Dollar Kick by Dan Gutman

 Most kids would be excited about the opportunity to kick a soccer ball in a million dollar contest.
 Not Whisper Nelson, a self-conscious, awkward 13-year-old.
-The last time she played she was in the third grade when she was humiliated after scoring a goal for the opposing team.
+The last time she played, she was in the third grade and she was humiliated after scoring a goal for the opposing team.
 The story follows Whisper's waffling thoughts and actions as she tries to overcome her fears and anxieties.
 Dan Gutman's Million Dollar Shot follows a similar storyline but revolves around a boy and basketball.
 Also popular with boys is Gutman's Baseball Card Adventure Series.
 In the first book, Honus and Me, a valuable and magical baseball card takes young Joey Stoshack on a time-travel adventure to 1909 when baseball great Honus Wagner played for the Pirates and dominated the National League.
-Other books in the series include Babe & Me, Shoeless Joe & Me, Satch & Me, and Jackie & Me.
+Other books in the series include Babe and Me, Shoeless Joe and Me, Satch and Me, Mickey and Me, Jim and Me, Roberto and Me, and Jackie and Me.

 Maniac Magee by Jerry Spinelli